 Crazy Uncle Mike left warm, sunny East Bohemia, Czech Republic, for a 6-week visit in warm, balmy Chicago.
-In addition to business planning for 2019 and lively discussions about SEO and beta testing a microphone for our Podcast program, he has been canning up a storm and started our 2019 batch of Limoncello.
+In addition to business planning for next year and lively discussions about SEO and beta testing a microphone for our Podcast program, he has been canning up a storm and started our new batch of Limoncello.
 Following his life mantra of not letting anything go to waste, we took the lemon detritus and made Marmellata di Limone; a citrus base for our Italian Margaritas; and new this year – Salt of the Shire.

 The smell of grated lemon evokes a swirl of memories for me, right up there with thyme, parsley, and rosemary, all of which found their way into our herbed salt!
 The recipe for the salt can be found below.

 As always, we all ended up in the kitchen… our happy place!

 Salt of the Shire RECIPE

 – 1 1/2 cup coarse kosher or sea salt

 – about 2½ cups loosely-packed, pungent fresh herbs such as parsley, sage, rosemary & thyme

 Wash the herbs then pat dry with a clean dish towel or paper towel.
 Leave herbs to dry 1 hour.